epayservice/eps-open-api-reference-app/README.md

 # ePayService Open Banking Reference Implementation Sample

-Flutter Code sample for helping TPPs and ASPSP using the ePayService Open Banking reference implementation platform.
+Flutter Code sample to help TPPs and ASPSP in using the ePayService Open Banking reference implementation platform.

-## How to use the application ?
+## How to use the application?

-- First of all you must be registered at [ePayService](https://online.epayservices.com/) as user.
+- First of all you should be registered at [ePayService](https://online.epayservices.com/) as user.
 - Go to [ePayServiceOpenApi](https://online.epayservices.com/open_api/developers/sign_up) and register new application for getting [clientID] and [client secret].
 - Use "epayserviceApp://epyservice_openbanking.com" for [Redirect URI]
-- Open flutter project and create empty flutter file in [lib] directory.
+- Open a flutter project and create an empty flutter file in [lib] directory.
 - Fill this file with text below and insert secret and client id to accordingly fields

 ```dart